 After a run of stoch_simul, contains a cell array of the autocorrelation matrices of the endogenous variables.
 The element number of the matrix in the cell array corresponds to the order of autocorrelation.
 The option ar specifies the number of autocorrelation matrices available.
-Contains theoretical autocorrelations if the periods option is not present (or an approximation thereof for order=2), and simulated autocorrelations otherwise.
+Contains theoretical autocorrelations if the periods option is not present and simulated autocorrelations otherwise.
+Only available for order<4.
+At order=2 it will be be a second-order accurate approximation.
+At order=3, theoretical moments are only available with pruning.
 The field is only created if stationary variables are present.

-The element oo.autocorr{i} (k,l) is equal to the correlation between y_t^k and y{t-i}^l , where y^k (resp. y^l) is the k-th (resp. l-th) endogenous variable in the declaration order.
+The element oo.autocorr{i}(k,1) is equal to the correlation between y_t^k and y{t-i}^l , where y^k (resp. y^l) is the k-th (resp. l-th) endogenous variable in the declaration order.